jobinjohnym84/Hadoop_Exp/Hive_Derby.md

 It's not designed for Online transaction processing (OLTP), it is only used for the Online Analytical Processing (OLAP).
 Hive supports overwriting or apprehending data, but not updates and deletes.
 Sub-queries are not supported, in Hive

+Just in cas of any permission issues related to the HIVE folder, please execute below command-

+sudo chmod -R 777 /home/superjjohny/hive